-No. Objective KPI Date Evidence / Commentary RAG 2.1 To reduce the environmental sustainability impacts of our operations and buildings.
+No. Objective KPI Evidence / Commentary RAG 2.1 To reduce the environmental sustainability impacts of our operations and buildings.
 Reduce water consumption by 20% by 2030.
-10.22 Changes to water hygiene protocol are being trialled to minimise water intensive pipework flushing forecast to reduce water usage by 2.5% Major refurbishments have included installations of water saving technologies and removal of redundant pipework dead-legs and unused sanitary appliances this year accounting for a further 1% of the total usage.
+Major refurbishments have included installations of water saving technologies and removal of redundant pipework dead-legs and unused sanitary appliances.
+Specifications for future refurbishment and repair/maintenance will require the use of low water usage devices such as aerated taps and shower heads.
+The decarbonisation plan will review and reset the baseline for monitoring against.
+Low water consumption laundry equipment is being considered at end of current contract.
 A 2.2 In 2022, adopt a strategic approach to the use of the existing estate through more efficient use of buildings and space and increasing the use of shared facilities as opposed to demolition and new construction.
-10.22 Estates Committee have supported this approach to decision making most notably in relation to the 36a/b Storey's Way Project where the decision was made to refurbish the house rather than rebuild or redevelop the site.
-G 2.3 To send zero non-hazardous waste to landfill by 2025 incorporating the implementation of an innovative recycling strategy to provide protocols for the management of waste materials across all operations notably including catering, housekeeping and construction.
-10.22 Significantly ahead of schedule we now do not send any non-hazardous waste to landfill.
-This is predominantly due to our wide-ranging recycling policies.
+An estates strategy is being developed alongside the decarbonisation plan for adoption in late 2024/early 2025 to identify future needs and opportunities.
+This will help inform future decisions on projects such as the Churchill Road and Archives projects.
+Refurbishments of 36a/b, 70, 72, 76 and Whittinghame Lodge, Storey's Way, demonstrate the commitment to reuse of buildings more efficiently (eg, additional bedrooms) and to higher sustainability standards such as Enerphit principles.
+A 2.3 To send zero non-hazardous waste to landfill by 2025 incorporating the implementation of an innovative recycling strategy to provide protocols for the management of waste materials across all operations notably including catering, housekeeping and construction.
+KPI Complete.
+The College does not send any non-hazardous waste to landfill, predominantly due to our wide-ranging recycling policies.
+The use of on-site waste compactors has also significantly reduced waste collections with resultant reduction in vehicle travel to and from site.
 G 2.4 Develop and implement at least 12 significant innovations across the built environment and operations each year.
-10.22 More innovations across operations and projects are to follow but some examples this year to date are below: data sensors, tree root bags, solar film, solar panel green roofs, off grid ancillary buildings, heat optimisation strategies, water flow regulators, in house solar installations.
-A
+Ongoing work but innovations across operations and projects such as waste compactors, sensor/smart control for heating, further solar PV and green roof installations are progressing as well as working towards improving the College's Green Impact award rating.
+Some specific examples are: A Move to undiluted cleaning and handwash products reducing packaging, storage, transport costs and waste.
+Installed smart thermostatic radiator valves and power sockets ready for use with sensor technology to reduce energy use and improve comfort for residents.